Getting and Using Your Scores

 Per College Board guidelines, the US Postal Service also will not forward test scores with an address forward service.

 College Board’s score report compares your child's scores against eighth- and ninth-grade testers from across the country.
 As an additional benefit, we also create a Score Results Summary (PDF) that compares your student with other 4th–6th Grade Talent Search participants.

 We post an updated version online a few weeks after we receive score data for all of our students.
 That is typically in early May.

 Making an educational plan

-As explained in the above-grade-level testing section, the purpose of having students take the PSAT 8/9 is to better understand their strengths so that you can seek out the educational opportunities they need.
-With their scores as a guide, you can begin that process.
-For instance, if your student scored extremely well in math, you might want to speak with teachers about accelerated math options.
-Duke TIP’s Gifted Today blog contains helpful articles and resources about creating educational plans, academic enrichments, and advocating for your child.
+Our blog, Gifted Today, contains helpful articles and resources about creating educational plans, academic enrichments, and advocating for your child.
 You may find additional advice and resources through the National Association of Gifted Children.
 You could also look at our offerings, like Academic Adventures, eInvestigators, CRISIS, and our Independent Learning products.

 Students qualify for the 4th–6th Grade Talent Search by achieving a score in the 95th percentile or higher on a qualifying exam.
-Once enrolled, for a onetime fee, they receive access to benefits until the end of sixth grade, including optional above-level testing; enrichment activities like the book club, writing and illustration contest, and specialized publications; and eligibility to apply to TIP’s educational programs.
+Once enrolled, participants receive access to optional above-level testing, enrichment activities, specialized publications, and eligibility to apply to TIP’s educational programs.